-- Turning them once an hour
+- Turning them once an hour.

-- Checking for signs of bugs
+- Checking for bugs.

 Cleaning And Prodding The Chick

-- Prod the chick to move it around the nest
+- Prod the chick to move it around the nest.

-- Clean any extra debris from eggs or poop out of the way
+- Clean any extra debris from eggs or poop out of the way.

-- Rub its posterior to encourage defecation
+- Rub its posterior to encourage defecation.

-Others, like the cockatiel, will wait 8-12 hours.
-That’s because the chicks still rely on their yolk sac and will absorb it completely to build their immune system.
+Others, like the cockatiel, will wait 8-12 hours because the chicks still rely on their yolk sac and consume it to build their immune system.